inpsyde/wpml2mlp/readme.md

 # WPML to MultilingualPress
 [![GitHub release](https://img.shields.io/badge/status-beta-lightgrey.svg)](https://github.com/inpsyde/wpml2mlp/edit/master)

-Convert posts from an existing WPML multilingual site via XLIFF Export/Import for MultilingualPress
+Convert posts from an existing WPML multilingual site via WXR Export/Import for MultilingualPress

 ## Description
 WPML stores each entry as a separate post and uses some custom tables to connect the translations.
 If you de-activate the plugin or have issues with functionality related to version updates, you get one site with multilingual confusion.
 This plugin migrate all data from WPML to [MultilingualPress](https://wordpress.org/plugins/multilingual-press/) plugin, also the [Premium](http://multilingualpress.pro/) Version.